 Day of the Dead

 On the Day of the Dead (Dia de los Muertos), Oaxacans build altars to the dead, and dress as skeletons in costumes.
-At night people gather and drink chocolate while candles light the walls in the Oaxaca city cemetery.
+Alejandro Vera and his wife in front of their altar at home for Day of the Dead.
+Vera is an artist famous throughout Mexico for the devil masks he makes for the Danza de los Diablos, one of the most impotant indigenous cultural celebrations in Oaxaca.
+He lives in the Mixteca region of Oaxaca, one of the poorest areas in Mexico.
 A large percentage of the residents of Oaxaca have left to work in the United States, where the same celebrations take place in Mexican barrios.

 PEACE & JUSTICE